Water Main / Sanitary Sewer Extension

 Contact Water / Sanitary Connection: PUC Engineering Staff by calling 519-436-0119.

 The PUC Engineering Staff must approve a request for new water or sewer connection before any work begins and will indicate any applicable fees that must be paid before any installation work will be started.
-Upon payment, a connection will be permitted to be installed from the water or sanitary main to the property line.
-It will be the responsibility of the property owner to install the connection from the property line to the building.
+Upon payment, a connection permit will be issued to permit the new service to be installed from the water or sanitary main to the property line.
+It is the responsibility of the property owner to install the connection from the property line into the building.

 Procedure for Water Service Installation